shubham6966/EFolio/README.md

 EventFolio is an Android Application which helps you in gathering students for various activities based on their interest.

 Objective of this application is to provide a platform for students.
 Student,who may wish to organize an event for an activity for which he requires other interested students, can create event in the application.
-The students who wants to be participate in that event must mark their presence so that host of the event can calculate the number of interested students and proceed accordingly.
+The students who wants to participate in that event must mark their presence so that host of the event can calculate the number of interested students and proceed accordingly.

 [![Join the chat at https://gitter.im/DeepBench/Lobby](https://badges.gitter.im/Masterminds/glide.svg)](https://gitter.im/DeepBench/Lobby)